Using Excel as a Scheduling Tool

 Highlight the cells where you have a class, click on the Merge and Center button, and then type in the name of the class

 You can also use the Fill Color feature to assign a colour to each course.

 - After you’ve put in all of your classes, labs and tutorials, add in anything else that stays the same from week to week (i.e. a club meeting, fitness classes, etc.).

 See the Sample Weekly Schedule tab for an example of what your finished schedule can look like.

 Personalize the Task List & print

 Now, click on the Task List tab.
-Here I have 6 columns: 5 for courses and 1 for other tasks.
-Just change the course names to your own courses and you’re all set!
+Here you have 6 columns: 5 for courses and 1 for other tasks.
+Change the course names to your own courses and you’re all set!
 Print off a double-sided sheet of paper with your schedule on one side and your task lists on the other.

 Write down tasks for the week